 Maybe you like the idea of having a legacy with your insurance business, but the big question is, do you have someone in mind who can take over what you do?
 Is this someone who’s worked for and with you and is a key player at your agency?
 Would they want the responsibility of owning a business and how would you hand it off to them?
 Would they buy the book of business, work it off?
 Or, do you have a family member in mind and will they create a stream of retirement income for you after taking over the business?
 Figuring out how you want to profit is important, not just for you but for the person taking over the business.

 The eldest child is not always the best person to look to when choosing a successor to an insurance agency.
 Forcing an offspring to go into the insurance business could be the kiss of death for your business.
 Your successor may not even be one of your children.
 Maybe it’s a niece or nephew who shows an interest in following in your footsteps.
 If there are multiple people showing interest in taking over, you may cause an upset by picking one over another.
 Remember that joint ownership is not unheard of but neither are personality clashes when family members work together.
-And most importantly, make sure that person is certified to sell the lines of insurance you offer, otherwise you will have an interruption in cash flow and may lose a client for treating their policy irresponsibly.
+And most importantly, make sure that a person is certified to sell the lines of insurance you offer otherwise, you will have an interruption in cash flow and may lose a client for treating their policy irresponsibly.

 Most importantly, whomever you choose as your successor(s) needs to be a business owner with a keen ability to look beyond the work they are doing to see the bigger picture at all times.
-If that description makes a certain person come to mind, you may have found the right successor!
+If that description makes a certain person comes to mind, you may have found the right successor!
 Train your successor by buying leads and live transfer calls.
 Tackling new business and closing sales are vital functions of the business this person will have to do.

 Having a Clean Book of Business in Place

 Are you still organizing things the old-fashioned way?
 Do you have paper files of your clients?
 Your best bet is to go digital with everything, not just to stay current but also as a means of creating organized files with extensive notes on each client.
 As you convert your files to digital you can jot down notes on everything you know about each client, invaluable information for when your successor takes over.
 You want your clients to feel no shift at all as they pass hands.
 Familiarizing your successor with details about the client will help.
-Anything you may know about these people -- how many grandkids they have or details about a business they own -- will not only help create a connection, but it will also paint a better picture of that person’s financial situation and needs.
+Anything you may know about these people -- how many grand kids they have or details about a business they own -- will not only help create a connection, but it will also paint a better picture of that person’s financial situation and needs.

 Is Your Business Sustainable?

 Are you selling car insurance and then never revisiting the client except during renewal time?
 If this has been your business model and it’s worked for you, that’s surprising.
-Customer service is were every agency has their edge or a lack thereof.
+Customer service is where every agency has its edge or a lack thereof.
 Insurance rates don’t vary much so clients are often doing business with you because they are getting good service and feel taken care of.
 Lower rates certainly don’t hurt but it’s often the personal touch and consideration that establishes a solid foundation.

 When asked if your business is sustainable, you need to look at the foundation of the relationships you’ve formed.
 If your relationships feel flimsy, it may be time to revisit your book of business with a fresh approach.
 Have you taken care to meet as many of your clients’ needs as possible?
 If you haven’t tried to take care of their renters or home insurance policies, it’s a good time to start now.
 If you’re a one-man show, this is where your successor comes in, to comb through all your existing clients to tell them about your multi-policy discount offers.
 Never settle at just auto insurance.
 It’s likely that your client owns a business or has a home.
 Most clients aren’t even aware that they are able to change their homeowners insurance -- and save, very often -- because they wrongly assume that their mortgage and insurance are interwoven.
 They aren’t, not even when they are bundled in one bill.
 It’s your job to explain all of this to all your clients who own a home.
 They are probably paying too much for their coverage and you can offer them the same quality product at a lower price.